 Given that I am Z78+, I would next want to know which further downstream SNPs might also be inferred.
 Looking at the STR haplotypes of those who have explicitly tested for L1198, Z190 and Z79, I am likely ancestral to Z190 and Z79; my modal haplotype is slightly different from theirs, particularly my DYS393=15.
 And although my DYS452=31 seems out of place in the current identified L1198+ population, that group’s modal haplotype is overall most similar to mine.
 My haplogroup inference thus becomes I2-L1198* with acceptable (to me) likelihood.
 Here the * indicates a paragroup that is derived for SNP L1198, but ancestral for any further known downstream SNPs (e.g. Z190, Z79).
 I might now test explicitly to confirm if I am L1198+.
 Or perhaps for currently less investment, I could add DYS533 to my list of STRs and see if I am 11 or 12.

 There is a certain amount I would be willing to invest to achieve more clarity, so I wait and see if further research and data will sort out these few remaining SNPs and lower the cost of testing.
-When an inexpensive test for SNP Z166 (phylo-equivalent to L1198) was offered, curiosity prevailed and I tested.
+That time arrived when an inexpensive test for SNP Z166 (phylo-equivalent to L1198) was offered.
+Curiosity prevailed and I tested.
 The result was Z166+, so my clade is now L1198* with certainty.
 My father’s father’s …. father from ~60 generations ago likely lived in Frisia.
 And I know this with just this single SNP test – all prior SNP knowledge was inferred from my original 41 STR markers.

 Most people tracing genetic lineage to Continental Europe before the current era are now widely dispersed around the world; not many can trace roots directly back.
 My own search of the SMGF data base, looking for 85% matches to my modal haplotype, finds only a handful in which specific European paternity has been documented.
 These are spread from Netherlands/Friesland through coastal Germany and into Denmark.
 There are a couple of outliers in the state of Hessen in Western Germany and another couple along the Baltic coast of Poland.
 These latter are likely descendants of Mennonite (Anabaptist) Pilgrims, named after the Frisian Menno Simons who migrated from Netherlands/Friesland to the Baltic coast during the 16th Century Reformation.

-In another database, I find two surnames that report L1198+ and that trace ancestry to the presumed Frisian center of coalescence of the Z78>L1198 population.
+In another database, I find two surnames that report L1198+ and deep Frisian ancestry.
 One is in the NW German region of East Frisia, the other in the Netherlands province of Frisia.
 The two towns are less than 100km apart.
 My 41 marker signature is the same distance from each Frisian signature, differing at 4 markers, each one step different.
 While as-yet scant evidence, these findings suggest a likely candidate for the nexus of my specific M223/L1198 ‘tribal’ homeland, at the mouth of the Ems River separating Germany and Netherlands, location of the current German city of Emden.

 Of course, where men go, women go hand in hand.
 My maternal clan is mtDNA haplogroup U5b1c2.
 Like Y-DNA haplogroup I2, mtDNA haplogroup U5 appears to be a very old signature dating deep into Europe of the Upper Paleolithic.
 It seems fortuitous that both mtDNA and Y-DNA trace potentially to the earliest human presence in Europe ~40ka.
 One can perhaps imagine these distant M-F ancestors being neighbors in a small encampment above the Danube 37ka.
 This is pure fantasy.
 But being able to track movements of the M-F clans through prehistory in detail may eventually be possible, when more powerful genetic technologies are applied to sufficiently-preserved paleolithic European human remains.